narfit66/ncursesw-rs/README.md

 This is a *fat* wrapper around the ncurses TUI library, it's purpose is too make the ncurses functionally safe to use but please be aware that there are certian functions within the native ncurses library that are inheritenly unsafe and under certian circumstances can cause unpredictable results, these functions have been implemented and can be called but have been marked as *depreciated* as of version 0.1.2/0.1.3.

-This crate supports ncurses ABI 6 and above.
+This crate supports ncurses ABI 6.1 and above.

 There are actually three layers of ncurses functions exposed within this library, the raw `unsafe` functions that are generated with `bindgen` which are available in `ncursesw::shims::bindings`, a layer above this which again are mainly `unsafe` but protect the calling code to a certian degree with assetions (some functions will also have a slight rust wrapping (for example functions returning a raw pointer) but are in the whole left as per the bindgen version), these can be found in `ncursesw::shims::{ncurses, npanels, nmouse, nmenu}`.
 Last but not least there are the safe (within the limits of ncurses itself) functions in `ncursesw` and `ncursesw::{menu, mouse, panels}` which retain thier original ncurses names but have been rustified.

-ncurses modules implemented and rustified so far are the main ncurses library, mouse (version 2 only), panels and menu, but there are no plans at the moment to implement the forms module.
+ncurses modules implemented and rustified so far are the main ncurses library, mouse (version 2 only), panels and menu, the forms module will be implemented in the near future.

 There is a companion crate which acts as a wrapper around this crate [ncursesw-win](https://crates.io/crates/ncursesw-win) which abstracts away the raw pointers that ncurses uses and functions in a more safe way, however a knowledge of how ncurses works is advised to use the true power of this library.